Master System Design

 These interface patterns power Instagram, Netflix, Uber, Gmail, and every system you use daily.

-The engineers who thrive in the AI era aren't competing with AI—they're using it.
+Engineers, data scientists, and technical leaders who understand system architecture don't just use AI tools—they direct them.
 They understand architectural patterns, make systematic design decisions, and think in terms of universal building blocks that compose every system.

 This course series gives you that foundation, starting with the 7 universal building blocks + 3 external entities that you'll use throughout your career.